rburrito/generative-mail-project/README.md

-# GenMail — LLM-Powered Email Intelligence
+# GenMail — LLM-Powered Email Intelligence (local demo and personal project only)
 A product manager's email client (`pm@acme.com`) augmented with an LLM intelligence layer.
 Ten AI features analyze and act on email — summaries, triage, drafting, cross-inbox reasoning — built on a **RAG + MCP** architecture with a full evaluation suite, a React UI, and production-minded security.
+This is a local server.
+No auth was added yet.

 ### Personal Notes
 I used Claude (Sonnet) to build this project so I could get a hands-on feel for how it approaches development and learn major concepts along the way.
 Just a heads-up: the wordy write-up and presentation below are in Claude’s own words.
 Here are a few major lessons I learned from relying on Claude and using evals for a end-to-end build instead of writing it myself: